davidberenstein1957/dataset-viber/README.md

 #### GradioDataCollectorInterface

 > Built on top of the `gr.Interface` and `gr.ChatInterface` to collect data and log it to the hub.
+> TODO: add a way to collect data from a gr.ChatInterface

 Collect data using the `GradioDataCollectorInterface`.